 Notes

-• Make sure your User ID source is consistent across all of your platform installations (Web, Android, and iOS).
+- Ensure the User ID source is consistent across Web, Android, and iOS.

 Tracking Screens (Required)